 Taking a hemodialysis technician certification practice exam is a great start, but in order to take one of the three industry-recognized certification exams, you need hands-on clinical experience.
 While the exact requirements vary by your education and work experience, typically 6 months of experience is needed to sit for a certification exam.

 You can explore the exact requirements and considerations for each exam by following the links below:

 - CCHT, Certified Clinical Hemodialysis Technician, (offered through NNCC)

 - CCNT, Certification in Clinical Nephrology Technology, (offered through National Nephrology Certification Organization)

 - CHT, Certified Hemodialysis Technician, (offered through BONENT)

 Start with Your Training

 Before you can think about taking your exam or completing your externship, the first step is starting your hemodialysis technician training.

-CareerStep’s hemodialysis technician online certified program allows you to complete your training on your own schedule and in the comfort of your own home in as little as three months.
+CareerStep’s hemodialysis technician online certified program allows you to complete your training on your own schedule and in the comfort of your own home.